confluentinc/demo-10x-storage/README.md

 ## Note about Online Machine Learning

 Online Machine Learning ([wikpedia](https://en.wikipedia.org/wiki/Online_machine_learning)) refers to a method of model training where the model incrementally improves with new data, as opposed to requiring the entire dataset be processed in batch.
 Online learning is a perfect fit for Apache Kafka because a model can subscribe to a topic and continuously train as more data arrives, periodically checkpointing its current state to an external repository to be used to make predications.
-The [`tfio.experimental.streaming.KafkaBatchIODataset`](https://www.tensorflow.org/io/api_docs/python/tfio/experimental/streaming/KafkaBatchIODataset) class is an example of an API that can employ Online Machine Learning
+The [`tfio.experimental.streaming.KafkaBatchIODataset`](https://www.tensorflow.org/io/api_docs/python/tfio/experimental/streaming/KafkaBatchIODataset) class is an example of an API that can employ Online Machine Learning.

 The downside to Online Machine Learning is it is only available to a small subset of algorithms, which may not be ideal or even applicable to certain use cases.